install.packages("rstac")

 # install.packages("stars")

-# install.packages("terra")Access and analyse EOPF STAC Zarr data with R
+# install.packages("terra")More examples analysing EOPF STAC Zarr data with R

 Introduction